shahraizali/awesome-django/README.md

 # Contributing

-Just fork and send a pull request with your awesome django apps and/or projects.
+Just fork and send a pull request with your awesome Django apps, projects or resources.